-So… you’re intrigued by the idea of connecting to people directly on their cell phones and are looking for great SMS marketing ideas for your business, and perhaps even some key takeaways to develop the most successful SMS marketing campaigns possible.
+So… you’re intrigued by the idea of connecting with people directly on their cell phones and are looking to learn more about SMS/text message marketing?

 What is an SMS Campaign?

 While these messages will be much shorter than the messages you may be more familiar in sending in your email newsletter for example, they serve the needs of your busy, time-pressed audience better, and force you to be clear and concise in the defining of your benefits.

 Remember, just because you sign on to using some SMS campaign software doesn’t mean you have to stop marketing in other channels.
 In fact, today the most savvy companies use multi-channel advertising (i.e., social media, email, SMS, print, radio and television and so on).

 One of the best SMS marketing ideas I can give you is that you should be looking to integrate SMS into your current marketing mix—to leverage the performance of other channels—and not expect it to replace everything.
 That way, the folks who love your 1,000-word newsletter can continue to read it, while the folks who just don’t have the time have another option for which to take advantage of your promotions.

 Text messages are short—160 characters, minus the required “unsubscribe” messaging (i.e., Reply STOP to End).

 Yes, your messages can exceed 160 characters, but this will result in you being charged for a second message (for messages 161–320 characters) or a third (321–480 characters).
 As a result, most businesses try to keep their messaging under 160 characters.